ynput/ayon-documentation/website/docs/artist_hosts_tvpaint.md

 <div class="col col--6 markdown">

 Now that you have created the required instances, you can publish them via `Publish` tool.
-- Click on `Publish` in ayon Tools menu.
+- Click on `Publish` in AYON Tools menu.
 - wait until all instances are collected.
 - You can check on the left side whether all your instances have been created and are ready for publishing.
 - Fill the comment on the bottom of the window.